 if you are on a low-salt diet; or

 FDA pregnancy category D. Do not use Tekamlo if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
-Aliskiren and amlodipine can cause injury or death to the unborn baby if you take Tekamlo during your second or third trimester.
-Use effective birth control while taking Tekamlo.
-It is not known whether this medication passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are taking Tekamlo.
+Stop using and tell your doctor right away if you become pregnant.
+Aliskiren can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Use effective birth control.

 How should I take Tekamlo?

 Take Tekamlo exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Tekamlo may be taken with or without food, but take it the same way each time.
+You may take this medicine with or without food, but take it the same way every time.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.